 The higher suspension bridge is operational

-On the way to Namche Bazaar, we got to witness the first view of a highest physical structure on planet earth-Mt.
+On the way to Namche Bazaar, we got to witness the first view of the highest physical structure on planet earth-Mt.
 Everest (8848m)

 Mt Everest (8848 meter) -Highest physical structure on planet earth